n7ekb/cps-import-builder/README.md

 #### Description

-This single column file allows you to exclude talk groups specified in the Digital-Repeaters__*.csv files from processing.
+This single column .csv file allows you to exclude talk groups specified in the Digital-Repeaters__*.csv files from processing.